 In the pivotal bioequivalence study, the mean terminal half-life of zafirlukast is approximately 10 hours in both normal adult subjects and patients with asthma.
 In other studies, the mean plasma half-life of zafirlukast ranged from approximately 8 to 16 hours in both normal subjects and patients with asthma.
 The pharmacokinetics of zafirlukast are approximately linear over the range from 5 mg to 80 mg.
 Steadystate plasma concentrations of zafirlukast are proportional to the dose and predictable from single-dose pharmacokinetic data.
 Accumulation of zafirlukast in the plasma following twice-daily dosing is approximately 45%.

 The pharmacokinetic parameters of zafirlukast 20 mg administered as a single dose to 36 male volunteers are shown with the table below.

-of zafirlukast following single 20 mg oral dose administration to male volunteers
+parameters of zafirlukast following single 20 mg oral dose administration to

 Gender: The pharmacokinetics of zafirlukast are similar in males and females.
 Weight-adjusted apparent oral clearance does not differ due to gender.